Transforma logo

 Cellular and Short Range are the dominant network technologies

-This subsection focuses on the communication technologies used in bodycams (including cellular, Wi-Fi, and Bluetooth) and talks about the advantages (like allowing live-streaming of videos which do not have to be downloaded later) and the disadvantage of cellular technology – its cost.
+This subsection focuses on the communication technologies used in bodycams, including cellular, Wi-Fi, and Bluetooth.
+It further talks about the advantages of cellular technology-based bodycams like allowing live-streaming of videos which do not have to be downloaded later as well as their disadvantages, like their cost.

 Key vendors for Worker Safety